TIY-DC-ROR-2015-Sep/notes/setup.md

 will install a more recent one.
 Then follow along with Github's ["set up git" instructions](https://help.github.com/articles/set-up-git/).
 (I actually prefer the SSH setup over HTTPS, but either is fine.)

+You may at some point see some messages like `push.default is unset` ... it suggests one of two options, but running

+    $ git config --global push.default simple

+would be a reasonable fix.

 **You're ready if**

     $ git --version